Interested in attending film school? Keep reading to explore some of the best film schools in the US.

 They also have the opportunity to participate in various interactive events and student-run organizations.
 There are many ways to get involved in campus life, learn about film, and make valuable connections.

-California Institute of the Arts, commonly called CalArts, is located in Santa Clarita, California.
+California Institute of the Arts, commonly called CalArts, is located in Santa Clarita and is one of the best film schools in California.
 It’s a world-renowned institution offering education in art, critical studies, dance, film and video, music, and theater.

 Students interested in the world of film can choose from various courses, such as Film Directing, Lighting Design, Scene Design, Producing, and many more.
 CalArts offers an interdisciplinary approach to arts education and over 70-degree visual, performing media, and literary arts programs.